sommerfeld-io/configs-homelab/docs/machines/raspi-pihole-fritz-box.md

 ## Configuration and package installation
 Steps to run on a normal workstation (= a machine with SSH access to the RasPi node - which is probably the one used to setup the SD card)

-- Enable passwordless SSH connections (from workstation, not the RasPi node)
+- [ ] Enable passwordless SSH connections (from workstation, not the RasPi node)
-    - `ssh sebastian@pihole.fritz.box`
+    - [ ] `ssh sebastian@pihole.fritz.box`
-    - `ssh-copy-id sebastian@pihole.fritz.box`
+    - [ ] `ssh-copy-id sebastian@pihole.fritz.box`
-- Router Settings
+- [ ] Router Settings
-    - Always assign the same IP address to the RasPi node
+    - [ ] Always assign the same IP address to the RasPi node
-- Configuration and package installations
+- [ ] Configuration and package installations
-    - Apply ansible configs for RasPi node from this repo (`xref:AUTO-GENERATED:bash-docs/components/homelab/src/main/ansible-cli-sh.adoc[components/homelab/src/main/ansible-cli.sh]`)
+    - [ ] Apply ansible configs for RasPi node from this repo (`xref:AUTO-GENERATED:bash-docs/components/homelab/src/main/ansible-cli-sh.adoc[components/homelab/src/main/ansible-cli.sh]`)
-    - There is no need for a dedicated service startup script as Pi-hole and all other services are started via Docker Compose from Ansible.
+    - [ ] There is no need for a dedicated service startup script as Pi-hole and all other services are started via Docker Compose from Ansible.
-- Router Settings
+- [ ] Router Settings
-    - Use Pi-hole as DNS server for the local network
+    - [ ] Use Pi-hole as DNS server for the local network
-        - Configure your router's DHCP options to force clients to use Pi-hole as their DNS server.
+        - [ ] Configure your router's DHCP options to force clients to use Pi-hole as their DNS server.
 In this case, use `192.168.178.113` as the DNS server.
-        - The FritzBox expects an alternative DNS server.
+        - [ ] The FritzBox expects an alternative DNS server.
 Use `8.8.8.8` which is part of link:https://en.wikipedia.org/wiki/Google_Public_DNS[Google's public DNS servers].

 ![protection-rule](../_assets/machines/pihole-fritz-box/fritz-box-dns-setup.png)

-See `components/docker-stacks/pihole/docker-compose.yml` for details about the pi-hole config.

 ## Pi-hole management interface
-See http://pihole.fritz.box/admin for the Pi-hole management interface.
+See <http://pihole.fritz.box/admin> for the Pi-hole management interface.
 Password can be found in the docker compose file.